Michael-Robert-Watson/WebTextForum/README.md

 And - when using the API for the Angular endpoints - I secured those using a Bearer token - and this is the Api Key: WebTextForumSecretKey!!@@=

 I also made an extension method to convert the Entity objects to the View Model for returning to the calls - named ToDto() - to ensure the entities were not returned to the controllers

+The paging in the Forum only happen after you have more than 5 items.

+I took that Moderators were also allowed to create posts too - just like Users.